bombasticSlacks/Aspirant/Game/Doctor.md

 At the beginning of any combat encounter, you can name a character who you think will be injured during the encounter.
 Any medical tests you make on that person during and after this combat gets a +3.
 The person you select also gets +1 to [Composure](Composure) skill tests for the duration of the encounter.

 #### Sword Surgeon
-When making skill tests with a [Rending](Combat#Rending) weapon, you may substitute your [Medicine](Medicine) skill for melee skill.
+When making skill tests with a [Rending](Combat#Rending) weapon, you may substitute your [Science](Science) skill for melee skill.

 #### Long Term Care
 As a [Travel Activity](Activities#Travel%20Activity) you can attempt to manage your allies injuries further.
-This is a [Medicine](Medicine) test which receives a +2 if you have access to a full medical facility.
+This is a [Science](Science) test which receives a +2 if you have access to a full medical facility.
 If you succeed on this test any allies ignore their injury penalties until the next [Travel Segment](Telling-The-Story#Travel%20Segment).

 ---
 ### Advanced